reevoo/reevoo.github.io/_posts/2014-07-30-git-bisect-for-great-good.markdown

 `git bisect run <yourscript>`, git decides what to do based on the exit code.
 A 0 exit code is analogous to `git bisect good` whereas 125 is used for `git bisect skip` anything in the 1-127 range except for 125 will mark the revision as bad just like `git bisect bad`.
-And anything above 127 will end the bisect session.
+Anything above 127 will end the bisect session.

 This feature of bisect is a really great reason to keep your code (and tests) runnable at every commit.